What Does Range Mean In A Car?

 Facts and Myths

-The internet is full of nonsense regarding improving range, so let’s address a few of them here.
+The internet is full of rubbish regarding improving range, so let’s address a few of them here.

 • Don’t overly inflate tires – this might improve your fuel economy, but you’ll destroy the rubber tread.
 New tires or, in a worst-case situation, a crash, are much more expensive than a slight range increase.